nus-apr/defects4j-instrumented/README.md

 The zipped git archives are included in [instrumented-archives](./instrumented-archives).

+*Note: For now, we will only have direct modifications of the buggy source code.
+Later, we want to introduce an automated mechanism that (given the source code modification) directly instruments the Java bytecode.*

 ## Current general issues:

-* not all test cases call the method mentioned in the bug report, they call the underlying buggy method
+* not all test cases call the method mentioned in the bug report; they call the underlying buggy method

 ## Example: Lang-19